Yes, a family member can get paid to be a caregiver. Here's how

 Veterans programs for family caregivers

-If your loved one is a veteran, he or she may qualify for Veteran-Directed Home and Community Based Services.
+If your loved one is a veteran, they may qualify for the Veteran Directed Care Program.

 The U.S. Department of Veterans Affairs also provides what’s known as Aid & Attendance, which increases a veteran’s monthly pension if they are bedridden and need treatment, if they are a patient in a nursing home, are visually impaired or if they need a regular caregiver to help with their daily activities, which can be a family caregiver or another individual.
 The agency also offers benefits for veterans who are housebound.
-To apply for these benefits, contact your state’s pension management center and provide evidence, such as a medical report that details your loved one’s physical or mental disability and information about your loved one’s ability to care for himself or herself during the day.
+To apply for these benefits, contact your state’s pension management center and submit the A&A application form (VA Form 21-2680).
+(A doctor should fill out the exam information section of the form.)
+You can also include evidence that details your loved one’s physical or mental disability and information about your loved one’s ability to care for themselves during the day.

 Additional options and resources for family caregivers